 By Garry Barker and Barbara Simpson

 Renewable energy in Australia relies mainly on a combination of wind power and solar photovoltaics.
 Both sources are variable, they come and go with the weather.
-“You’re producing energy at times when you may not need it and at other times when you need it, you’re not producing anything,” says Michael Bielinski, chief executive of Siemens Energy in Australia.
+“You’re producing energy at times when you may not need it and at other times when you need it, you’re not producing anything,” says Michael Bielinski, Head of Projects of Siemens Energy Asia Pacific.
 “Large lithium-ion batteries might solve that problem intermittently, for 24 or 48 hours.
 But you really need a solution for medium to long-term energy storage – and that’s where hydrogen comes in.
 The reason we talk about hydrogen is because it’s a way to store variable renewable electricity and decarbonize hard to abate sectors that cannot be easily electrified.”

 Hydrogen is the most abundant element in our universe.
 Yet, unlike the fossil fuels on which the developed world has depended since the 1880s, it is not to be found lying about under the ground.
 Currently, the available hydrogen gas is mostly sourced from fossil fuels with a small amount produced by electrolysis of water in electrolysers.
 If those electrolysers use renewable electricity the resulting hydrogen is called ‘green hydrogen’ and is entirely carbon-free.
 The renewable energy used in the process is therefore ‘stored’ in the hydrogen.

-“If Australia is serious about implementing a hydrogen economy relatively rapidly, the industry will soon be committing to deploy electrolyzers scaled at hundreds of megawatts.”Michael Bielinski, CEO of Siemens Energy Australia
+“If Australia is serious about implementing a hydrogen economy relatively rapidly, the industry will soon be committing to deploy electrolyzers scaled at hundreds of megawatts.”Michael Bielinski, Head of Projects, Siemens Energy Asia Pacific

 Pushing greenhydrogen into commercial operation